zzyzxlab/tao.js/packages/docs/src/content/advanced/inline-handlers.md

 ## Inline = Ordered

-Inline Handlers operate like standard Event listeners in other areas of JavaScript in that the handlers are guaranteed to be called in the order in which they were registered (added) to the TAO for a taople ("Event").
+Inline Handlers operate like standard Event listeners in other areas of JavaScript in that the handlers are _expected_ to be called in the order in which they were registered (added) to the TAO for a taople ("Event").

-This guarantee is modified when it comes to using [Wildcard Handlers](../basics/wildcards.md) because internally each taople is managing it's own set of handlers.
-While all matching
-Wildcard Handlers will be called along with all of the Concrete Handlers, they will be called in the order that the taoples themselves were added to the TAO, and the order per taople that each handler was added as this will be the traversal order used by the TAO.
+This _expectation is modified_ when it comes to using [Wildcard Handlers](../basics/wildcards.md) because internally each taople is managing it's own set of handlers.
+While all matching Wildcard Handlers will be called along with all of the Concrete Handlers, they will be called in the order that the taoples themselves were added to the TAO, and the order per taople that each handler was added as this will be the traversal order used by the TAO.

+Ordering of Inline Handler execution is **not a guarantee** provided by the TAO, and the underlying implementation may change, causing any code written that **relies on this explanation** of ordering to be executed in a different order.

 Suffice to say, it's best not to rely on exact ordering for handlers in the TAO, even Inline Handlers, and write them as if they can be called at any point in the Set of Inline Handlers.

-If you do want guaranteed ordering, then meticulously track the order in which taoples are added to the TAO.

 ## Trying this again…Inline = Ordered?^?^? {#inline-order-guarantee}

 > So what is meant by "Inline = Ordered?"
+>
 > Good question.
+>
 >    \- exchange with everyone who read the above section

-The reason behind the addition of the
-_other 2_ types or modes of handlers is to provide specific guarantees about when handlers will be called and how they will affect our Systems and Applications.
+The reason behind the addition of the _other 2_ types or modes of handlers is to provide specific guarantees about when handlers will be called and how they will affect our Systems and Applications.

 The _meaning_ behind "Inline = Ordered" is that **each Inline Handler will complete before the next is called.**  In other words, when adding 2 Inline Handlers to the TAO for the same